 Many programs allow you to create, edit, save, and print documents.
 In general, a document is any type of file that you can edit.
 For example, a word processing file is a type of document, as is a spreadsheet, an e‑mail message, and a presentation.
 However, the terms document and file are often used interchangeably; pictures, music clips, and videos that you can edit are usually called files, even though they are technically documents.

-Some programs, including WordPad, Notepad, and Paint, open a blank, untitled document automatically when you open the program, so that you can start working right away.
+Some programs, including WordPad, NotePad, and Paint, open a blank, untitled document automatically when you start the program, so that you can start working right away.
 You'll see a large white area and a generic word like "Untitled" or "Document" in the program's title bar.

-If your program doesn't open a new document automatically when it opens, you can do it yourself:
+If your program doesn't open a new document automatically when it starts, you can do it yourself:

 As you work on a document, your additions and changes are stored in your computer's random access memory (RAM).
 Storage of information in RAM is temporary; if your computer is turned off or loses power, any information in RAM is erased.

 Saving a document allows you to name it and to store it permanently on your computer's hard disk.
 That way, the document is preserved even when your computer is turned off, and you can open it again later.

 On the File menu, click Save.
 If this is the first time you are saving the document, you’ll be asked to provide a name for it and a location on your computer to save it to.

 Even if you've saved a document once, you need to keep saving it as you work.
 That's because any changes you've made since you last saved the document are stored in RAM, not on the hard disk.
 To avoid losing work unexpectedly due to a power failure or other problem, save your document every few minutes.